Mauritius Police Force: Police Helicopter Squadron

 The Police Helicopter Squadron (PHS) is the police aviation unit of the MPF.
 Established in 1974, its main roles are search and rescue and casualty evacuation both inland and at sea, combatting gandia cultivation, traffic patrols, convoy escorts, and VIP transport.

-The helicopter fleet consists of four HAL Chetak, one Eurocopter Fennec AS555 and three HAL Dhruv.
+The helicopter fleet consists of four HAL Chetaks, one Eurocopter Fennec AS555 and three HAL Dhruvs.
 The Dhruv helicopter entered service in 2009 followed by the MK.3 variant in 2023.
 Two refurbished Chetak helicopters were gifted by India in 2016.